 This rhetorical question is asked to emphasize that a man cannot be completely "righteous."
-This can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "A man who is born from a woman cannot be completely righteous."
 (See: Rhetorical Question)